hastexo/ceph-training-vagrant/README.md

 * Since most Vagrant boxes are provided for the default `virtualbox` provider, to convert them to a format suitable for libvirt/KVM you'll also need `vagrant-mutate`.

+## Network requirements

+The configuration assigns IP addresses in the IPv4 networks `192.168.122.0/24`, `192.168.133.0/24` and `192.168.144.0/24`.
+If those networks do not yet exist in your Libvirt configuration, you will need to define them.
+Configuration files for these networks are given in the `libvirt` directory; you will need to define and then start the networks with `virsh`:

+    virsh net-define libvirt/cluster.xml
+    virsh net-start cluster

 ## Configuration